THE EIGHT-DAY

 ENTERPRISE

 One Founder.
 Zero Developers.
-38,704 Lines of Code.
+Tens of Thousands of Lines of Code.

 By Tim Regan & Mack Regan